ktor-doc-jp/ktor-doc-jp/pages/servers/application.md

 }
 ```

-Modules are referenced by its fully qualified name: the fully qualified name of the class and the method name,
+Modules are referenced by their fully qualified name: the fully qualified name of the class and the method name,
 separated by a dot (`.`).

 So for the example, the module's fully qualified name would be: